lorin/alloy-consistency-models/README.md

 # Reading "A Framework for Transactional Consistency Models with Atomic Visibility" with Alloy

-[A Framework for Transactional Consistency Models with Atomic Visibility][1] by Cerone, Bernardi and Gostman uses an axiomatic specification approach to reason about consistency models of tranactional databases.
+In the paper [A Framework for Transactional Consistency Models with Atomic Visibility][1] by Cerone, Bernardi and Gostman, the authors propose a formal approach for reasoning about consistency models of transactional databases.

-This approach lends itself well to modeling with Alloy, so I thought it would be useful Alloy practice to translate the specifications into Alloy.
+This paper seemed like a good opportunity to practice working with Alloy, and so I used Alloy to encode some of the specifications in the paper.

-Note that this file itself can be loaded directly into Alloy thanks to [Markdown support in Alloy 5][2].
+Note that this README.md file contains the specifications and can be loaded directly into Alloy thanks to [Markdown support in Alloy 5][2].

 ## Reads and writes

+In the paper, databases read and write integers to objects.
 The paper models reads and write operations like this (from Section 2, page 60):

 > Op = {read(x, n), write(x, n) | x ∈ Obj, n ∈ Z}

-In Alloy:
+Here's how I modeled the operations in Alloy:

 ```alloy
 sig Obj {}